Home

 I debated about taking my bottle back, not for the US$1.00 refund, but to advise the vendor that she should beware of unscrupulous people selling her contaminated bottled water.
 Or, if she was the responsible one, to let her know I was on to her.
 Terry and Shawn rolled their eyes.

-I ginned up a short dialogue (monologue, really, as I didn’t expect she would say much).
+I ginned up a short dialogue (monologue, really, as I didn't expect she would say much)--more practice to help me learn a foreign language.
 I couched it in my most diplomatic words.
 We returned to the shop within an hour after the purchase, and Terry and Shawn lingered in the shadow of the doorway.
-As soon as I began my contaminated bottled water spiel about how the lid wasn’t sealed, the vendor launched into a high-pitched diatribe in Quechua, not Spanish.
+As soon as I began my contaminated bottled water spiel about how the lid wasn't sealed, the vendor launched into a high-pitched diatribe in Quechua, not Spanish.
 At the same time, she started digging coins out of her pocket.

 She slammed three soles on the counter and said, in Spanish, “Well, the other bottle was sealed.
 Only this one fell on the floor!”
 Flummoxed by her angry response, I didn’t finish my spiel.
 Clearly, she understood; no need to beat it to death.
 I acknowledged her confession by picking up the money and leaving.